Candidianus (son of Galerius): Life and execution

 Along with Severianus, son of the deceased emperor Severus II, Candidianus feared the intentions of Licinius and fled to the court of Maximinus Daza where he resided until 313.
 It was probably about this time that young Candidianus was betrothed to the daughter of Daza who was seven years old at the time.

-When Daza went to war against Licinius in 313, Candidianus was captured after Licinius emerged victorious and Daza perished.
+Candidianus was captured in 313, after Licinius killed Daza in a civil war.
 According to Lactantius, Candidianus presented himself at the court of Licinius and was received with honor.
 However, as soon as the youth felt himself safe, Licinius had him executed.
 His unnamed betrothed and her brother, Maximus, also lost their lives.